shrinerb/shrine/doc/changing_derivatives.md

 ```

 Run the following script to reprocess the derivative for all existing photos.
-It fetches the photos in batches, downloads the image in `:store` storage,
+It fetches the photos in batches, downloads the image into the permanent storage,
 reprocesses the specific derivative, persist the change, and deletes old derivative.

 ```rb